Your privacy matters

 We provide this privacy notice to help you understand how we collect and use your personal information.
 It relates to the personal information we collect from trade customers, site visitors and end-user consumers of our products.
 If you are an applicant applying for a job at CDA we have a separate applicant privacy notice that you should read; for our own staff we have a separate internal privacy notice.

 If you have any queries or concerns about this privacy notice, or how we process your personal information, please contact our Data Compliance Officer:

 We regularly review this privacy notice and may make changes from time to time.
 You should check this page occasionally to ensure that you are familiar with any changes.
 The reference of the current version you are reading is available at the bottom of this notice.

 Who We Are

 The organisation responsible for processing your personal information is The CDA Group Limited (CDA).
-This means that we are a data controller under the General Data Protection Regulation (also known as the GDPR).
+This means that we are a data controller under the UK General Data Protection Regulation (also known as the UK GDPR).
 Our registration number with the Information Commissioner’s Office is Z4998550.